 Mneme is great, therefore, for a family with two kids – but not only.
 A couple or two couples could quite easily enjoy their time here.
 Its situation – right on the harbour edge – is perfect and the lower level has outdoor seating, plus the upper level has this adorable balcony to view the goings on of the fishermen mending their nets below – perfect for eat breakfast and watching the world go by.

 - High speed internet (and it really is high speed!)

 I really enjoyed my two nights in Muses Mneme.
 It was relaxing, peaceful and literally a stone’s throw from the ‘centre’ of Halki (well, to be honest, most places in Halki aren’t far from each other as it’s such a tiny island).

 If you’re coming to Rhodes on holiday, Halki is a great place to come either for a day, or for a three or four night stay.
 I’d highly recommend spending some time to explore and get to know this island, or just sit and relax, watch the world go by outside your door.
 One of the houses of Halkis Muses is the perfect place to do that.
 Check here for unbiased reviews about accommodation on Halki.

-Don’t overlook Halki – she’s small, compact and as you’ve seen, offers a great range of accommodation.
+Don’t overlook Halki island.
+It’s small, compact and as you’ve seen, offers a great range of accommodation.